victorsoaresho/Estudos-Python/Criando Produtos/ReadmeProject.md

 ## 🛠️ Construído com

-Foi utilizadas as seguintes bibliotecas:
+Foram utilizadas as seguintes bibliotecas:

 Pandas,
 Time,